AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 ```

 **returns**:
-- **value** the array of public key who has been elected as block producer
+- **value** the array of public key who has been elected as block producers.

 ### GetTermSnapshot

-Get election's information according to term id.
+Gets the snapshot of the term provided as input.

 ```Protobuf
 rpc GetTermSnapshot (GetTermSnapshotInput) returns (TermSnapshot) {}